Dhaka: Religion

-Islam is the dominant religion of the city, with 19.3 million of the city's population being Muslim, and a majority belonging to the Sunni sect.
-There is also a small Shia sect, and an Ahmadiya community.
-Hinduism is the second-largest religion numbering around 1.47 million adherents.
-Smaller segments represent 1% and practise Christianity and Buddhism.
-In the city proper, over 8.5 million of the 8.9 million residents are Muslims, while 320,000 are Hindu and nearly 50,000 Christian.
+Islam is the dominant religion of the city, with 9,851,610 population of the DNCC and DSCC combined population and a majority belonging to the Sunni sect.
+There is also a small Shia sect, and an Ahmadiyya community.
+Hinduism is the second-largest religion numbering around 379,161 adherents.
+Smaller segments represent practise Christianity with 49,444 population, Buddhism with 13,504 and 1,688 others.